dmellonielet/dmellonielet.github.io/_posts/2021-11-30-writing-terrible-docs.md

 Last but not least, do not seek feedback because it will involve some points listed above.
 Try not to give a mechanism for readers to provide feedback.
 If they do, ignore it.

-There you have it- A perfect recipe for writing terrible documentation. :dart:
+There you have it- A perfect recipe for writing terrible documentation (I'm pretty sure, there are more aspects than the ones I covered in this post). :dart: